joohyeok-seo/Predicting-Lotto-Numbers-with-AI/README.md

 ---

+## Descriptive Statistics of Lotto Data

+To understand the characteristics of the historical lotto data, we calculated the following descriptive statistics:

+- **Mean Frequency**: 158
+- **Standard Deviation**: 15.3
+- **Mode**: Numbers 3, 7, and 12 (appeared 160 times)

+The historical data suggests that lotto numbers are fairly evenly distributed, with no significant biases observed.

+---

 ## Statistical Analysis

 To enhance the predictive analysis, this project includes statistical validation of lotto numbers using the following methods: